Sicos1977/MSGReader/README.md

 If you realy want to write MSG files then see my MsgKit project on GitHub (https://github.com/Sicos1977/MsgKit)

-Read properties from a message
+Read properties from an Outlook (msg) message
 ============
 ```
 using (var msg = new MsgReader.Outlook.Storage.Message("d:\\testfile.msg"))